Current as of: December 21, 2024 - 09:43

 Introductory bear tracking walk in the forests above Yagodina; evening visit to bear hide

-Accommodation: Hotel Yagodina (or similar)
+Accommodation: Yagodina Family Hotel (or similar)

 Meals included: Breakfast, Lunch, Dinner